Looted Paintings Returned to Poland

 Polish artist Julian Falat painted the works, “The Hunt” and “Off to the Hunt” in the late 1800s.
 They were among the prize works at the Polish museum that were confiscated in August 1944 when the German S.S. took over the museum and removed its most valuable treasures.

 The location of the two paintings remained unknown until 2006 when Polish government authorities discovered they were up for sale at two auction houses in New York City.
 It took a federal court case to win forfeiture of the paintings as stolen property so they could be returned to Poland.
-They are currently valued at $50,000 apiece, according to U.S. authorities who were involved in returning the property.

 In the ceremony at the consulate, Bogdan Zdrojewski, Poland’s minister of culture and national heritage, told the crowd, the return of the artwork meant so much because two World Wars and various uprisings “have made Polish national heritage nearly impoverished.